alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

       - If the above fails go `Users` and make sure each User has `usage location` set under "Settings" (see image below):
     ![](images/set_user_location.png)
 7. Configuring MPA on Azure Active Directory
-   - Go to the Azure Portl aand select "Azure Active Directory" from the left hand side bar
+   - Go to the Azure Portal and select "Azure Active Directory" from the left hand side bar
    - Click on "MFA" in the "Security" section of the left hand side bar
    - Click on the "Additional cloud-based MFA settings" link in the "Configure" section on the main panel
    - Configure MFA as follows: